-UMG fully supports the aims of the Act and is committed to carrying out its business fairly and honestly.
-We understand the importance of carrying out business in an ethical manner and we endeavour to constantly improve our systems and processes to ensure that we adhere to ethical business practices.
+UMG fully supports the aims of the Act and is committed to carrying out its business ethically and upholding basic human rights.
+We endeavour to constantly improve our systems and processes to ensure that we adhere to ethical business practices.

 We celebrate the creativity, dignity and equality of all human beings-a dedication reflected in our diverse workforce.
 Practices that degrade other people including discrimination, slavery, sex trafficking, forced child labour, unfair and unsafe working conditions, or any other form of workplace abuse have no place in our company, industry or society.
 We take steps to protect human rights in our business by choosing business partners who share our commitment to human rights and by carrying out our business with fairness, honesty and integrity.
 This statement reflects our commitment to acting ethically in our business relationships and our stance against any form of slavery, human trafficking, child labour or other human rights violations.
-These standards are reflected by the following commitments, which are also reflected in the UMG Supplier Social Responsibility Policy.
+These standards are reflected by the following commitments, which are contained in the UMG Supplier Social Responsibility Policy, which we continue to incorporate into manufacturing agreements:

-- not using any form (nor contracting with suppliers using any form) of forced, bonded or compulsory labour, slavery or human trafficking. - compliance with all applicable national laws and regulations regarding working hours, minimum wages and benefits. - having appropriate processes and due diligence procedures in place to highlight any possible risks.
+- not using any form (nor contracting with suppliers using any form) of forced, bonded or compulsory labour, slavery or human trafficking; - compliance with all applicable national laws and regulations regarding working hours, minimum wages and benefits; and - having appropriate processes and due diligence procedures in place to highlight any possible risks.

-The UMG Supplier Social Responsibility Policy is anchored in internationally recognised standards including the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, the Children's Rights and Business Principles established by UNICEF, the UN Global Compact and Save the Children Principles.
+The UMG Supplier Social Responsibility Policy is anchored in internationally recognised standards including the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the UNESCO Convention on the Protection and Promotion of the Diversity of

+Cultural Expressions, the Children's Rights and Business Principles established by UNICEF, the UN Global Compact and Save the Children Principles.